 We thank you, and wish you a happy and fruitful new year.
 Let’s get Wild!

-Help us fight for Europe’s last Wilderness
+Help us protect Europe’s last Wilderness

 Our success to protect wilderness depends on your donations!
 Please help us to fight against illegal logging, the destruction of Europe’s last free flowing rivers, massive deforestation in Eastern Europe and illegal poaching of Large Carnivores.
 Your donation will also finance Livestock protection measures for shepherds.